Schlam/Saturation_Spectroscopy/README.md

 spectra of $\text{Rb}^{87}$ and $\text{Rb}^{85}$
 which are typically obscured by doppler broadening effects.

-We determine the central peak frequency by fitting the nonlinear model we derived to our experimental data.
+The central peak frequency is observed by fitting our derived model to experimental data with Gnuplot's Non Linear Least Squares method.